TheGuyWhoSighs/connect-platform-wreckem5/README.md

 -
 ### Grayson Kelley

--Wrote the the code for the internships on projects.html.
+- Wrote the the code for the internships on projects.html.
--Work on the projecty slideshow.
+- Work on the projecty slideshow.